 Lowe’s Political Action Committee

 LOWPAC is funded by voluntary contributions from Lowe’s U.S. home improvement employees.
 It supports candidates and other political committees that are aligned with our business interests, as determined by LOWPAC’s board of directors.
+The personal political interests of senior management or the board of directors are not included when considering contributions.
 In 2015, LOWPAC made $312,250 in political contributions.

 Lowe’s and LOWPAC support transparency and accountability and are fully committed to complying with all applicable laws regarding political contributions and expenditures, including laws requiring public disclosure of lobbying activities.
 Lobbying activities are reported quarterly on various public websites, including www.house.gov, www.senate.gov and www.secretary.state.nc.us/corporations.